-- 4.3.1 Rule 61.21(a)(2) requires evidence of the required flight experience for the licence or rating to be tested to be summarised and certified in the pilot logbook.
+4.3.1 Rule 61.21(a)(2) requires evidence of the required flight experience for the licence or rating to be tested to be summarised and certified in the pilot logbook.
 This evidence includes remedial training that is required to be undertaken between unsuccessful flight test attempts.
-The Examiner conducting a second or subsequent flight test after an unsuccessful attempt will check logbook entries to confirm whether and what remedial training the candidate has undertaken. - 4.3.2 For any resit of a flight test beyond a third attempt, this will require CAA Flight Standards Examiner assessment.
-The CAA Examiner may question the candidate or their instructor, or both, before conducting the flight test, to evaluate whether sufficient and appropriate remedial training has been completed.
-If not satisfied that sufficient remedial training has been completed, the CAA Examiner will cancel or postpone the flight test.
+The Examiner conducting a second or subsequent flight test after an unsuccessful attempt will check logbook entries to confirm whether and what remedial training the candidate has undertaken.

+4.3.2 Resit of an ATPL flight test beyond the second attempt, will require CAA authorisation.